-I.5 Platform for Service Delivery - Shift to online platforms
+I.5 Platform for Service Delivery - Online and face-to-face

 II.
-Membership in Organizations (Policies and Guidelines) - All systems converted to online application.
-The organization's Initiation process must be done online (not face-to-face).
+Membership in Organizations (Policies and Guidelines)

+Online or hard copies of application forms and attachments can be submitted.
+The organization's Initiation process can be done online or face-to-face.